-The SHOUT nano 100 comprises an Iridium 9603 transceiver module, a GNSS receiver, Bluetooth Low Energy transceiver, low-power microcontrollers, Li-Ion rechargeable battery, and a lightweight, impact resistant plastic chassis with OLED display and embedded antennas.
+The SHOUT nano 100 comprises an Iridium 9603 transceiver module, a GNSS receiver, Bluetooth Low Energy transceiver, low-power microcontrollers, Li-Ion rechargeable battery, and a lightweight, impact resistant plastic chassis with an organic light-emitting diode (OLED) display and embedded antennas.
 The SHOUT nano 100 can send Short Burst Data (SBD) messages over the Iridium satellite network in NAL Research's defined report formats compatible with NAL 9602-LP, 9602-AB, A3LA series modems, and SHOUT series tracking devices.
 The SHOUT nano 100 can also transmit in PECOS Message Structure (PMS), which complies with the Blue Force Tracking Data Format Specification as defined in the document PECOS Message Definition Specification, 200907-001 Version 1.7 [3].
-When requested by an authorized user, NAL Research can enable the SHOUT nano 100 to utilize the DoD Defense Information Systems Agency (DISA) Enhanced Mobile Satellite Service (EMSS) Gateway when sending over the Iridium satellite network.
+When requested by an authorized user, NAL Research can enable the SHOUT nano 100 to utilize the USSF United States Space Force Enhanced Mobile Satellite Services (EMSS) Gateway when sending over the Iridium satellite network.

 IMPORTANT: EMSS-enabled SHOUT nano 100 must first be provisioned (signed up for airtime) with EMSS SBD service before testing or field use.
-Accessing the DoD EMSS Gateway is not authorized until the SHOUT nano 100 is provisioned.
-Unauthorized attempts to access the DoD EMSS Gateway result in immediate disabling of the offending device, which must then be returned to NAL Research for repair.
+Accessing the USSF United States Space Force EMSS Gateway is not authorized until the SHOUT nano 100 is provisioned.
+Unauthorized attempts to access the USSF United States Space Force EMSS Gateway result in immediate disabling of the offending device, which must then be returned to NAL Research for repair.

 See https://emss.pac.disa.mil/home.shtml for more information regarding EMSS service provisioning.

 The SHOUT nano 100 is designed with ultra-low power consumption electronics and is capable of delivering uninterrupted service for up to 20 days at one report per hour.
-Power consumption can be further reduced by using the device's built-in motion sensor and/or

-Geofencing features to reduce reporting frequency when a platform is not in motion or is outside an area of interest.
+Power consumption can be further reduced by using the device's built-in motion sensor and/or Geofencing features to reduce reporting frequency when a platform is not in motion or is outside an area of interest.
 In addition to normal tracking, the SHOUT nano 100 also has a real-time clock allowing power-up delay as well as scheduled daily Call Outs.